yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/array-of-rows.md

 With some effort, you'll see that this is indeed the properly formed canonical representation for the literal for an array of _"row"_ type values that the rules set out above specify.

-## Multidimensional array of _"row"_ type values
+## Multidimensional array of "row" type values

 You can work out the rules for a multidimensional array of _"row"_ type values, should you need these, by straightforward induction from what has already been explained this enclosing [Create an array value using a literal](../../literals/) section.

-## Pseudocode for generating the literal for a one-dimensional array of _"row"_ type values
+## Pseudocode for generating the literal for a one-dimensional array of "row" type values

-This pseudocode shows how to create an array literal of _"row"_ type values that have the same shape as `type rt` in the example above.
-The input is a succession of an arbitrary number of `(n, s, t, b)` tuples.
+This pseudocode shows how to create an array literal of _"row"_ type values that have the same shape as _"type rt"_ in the example above.
+The input is a succession of an arbitrary number of _"(n, s, t, b)"_ tuples.
 The text below was derived by straightforward manual massage from actual working, and tested, Python code.
-The code was written simply an an exercise to verify the correctness of the algorithm.
+The code was written as an exercise to verify the correctness of the algorithm.

 The pseudocode does retain Python locutions, but don't be distracted by this.
 The meaning is clear enough to allow the algorithm r=to be described.
 The various special characters were all set up as manifest constants with self-describing names.